Ashok0/AtomicHeart-UEVR/README.md

 4) Launch Atomic Heart.
 Select 'Options' > 'Additional Content' > 'Activate Glove Reskin' and select "Standard".
 The Gold Midas Glove does not work properly with this VR mod.
 5) Inject the game with UEVR!

+## Configuration
+* The VR mod defaults to Left Controller based movement orientation.
+If you wish to use HMD based movement, open 'AtomicHeart_VRFix.lua' and change line 5 to: *local MOVEMENT_ORIENTATION = "3"*

 ## Known Issues
 1) The cursor is slightly misaligned when using Nora and Lock puzzles.
 2) The Midas Glove Skin DLC will break floating hands.